nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 ## Observation profile ##

 Uncategorised data can contain many different types of clinical information.
 As the type is not known it is not possible to determine which is the correct FHIR profile to use for the information.
-Therefore uncategorised data will always be contained in an `Observation` profile.
+Therefore, uncategorised data will always be contained in an `Observation` profile.

 ## Qualifiers ##